top of page

 • Operational Continuity: By managing unexpected liabilities, it keeps businesses running smoothly despite disputes.

-• Client Confidence: Many clients will view an organisation's ability to defend itself and stand up for the advice given as a mark of professionalism, signaling that the business takes responsibility seriously.
+• Client Confidence: Many clients view an organization’s ability to defend itself and stand up for the advice given as a mark of professionalism.
+This signals that the business takes responsibility seriously.

 Essentially, this policy allows professionals to focus on their craft without fear that one misunderstanding could undo years of work.